 Wondering what industries need high-temperature fasteners?
 These materials typically find use in industries that either need or require machines.
 The oil and gas and automotive industries are two great examples.
 These industries need tools and equipment that work hard even in extreme temperatures, and the automotive industry is building machines that need fasteners for high-temperature applications.

-Think about the fasteners that might go under the hood of a car.
+The operating environments in these industries are exceptionally demanding, and standard solutions won't do.
+Think about the nuts and bolts that might go under the hood of a car.
 The same fasteners that are used for the framing of a house won't get the job done — rather, this type of application demands a fastener that's going to remain consistent and durable even as the engine heats up on a long road trip, and then again as the engine cools down when the engine is off.

 About FMW Fasteners

-At FMW Fasteners, you'll find a huge selection of high-temperature fasteners and other materials that help you get the job done.
+At FMW Fasteners, you'll find a huge selection of high-temperature anchors, pins and other fasteners and materials that help you get the job done.
 If you need fasteners for high-temperature applications, we offer a wide range of options for you to choose from.
 You can order in the exact quantity you need rather than settling for a standard amount.
-You always enjoy low prices and you get free shipping on orders of $25 or more.
+You always enjoy low prices, and you get free shipping on orders of $25 or more.

 We also understand that your material requirements aren't always clear at the beginning of a project.
-That's why we offer no-hassle returns on unused merchandise with no expiration date.
-You can return anything you don't want or need at any time, as long as the materials remain in like-new condition.
+That's why we offer no-hassle returns on unused merchandise within 90 days.
+You can return anything you don't want or need as long as the materials remain in like-new condition.
 When you need high-temperature fasteners quickly and affordably, trust the selection and customer service you'll find at FMW Fasteners.

 Our online storefront is open 24/7 and displays our current inventory and prices so you can shop our entire collection from anywhere.
 You'll always know what's in stock and get upfront, competitive pricing.
 Need advice on choosing the best high-temperature solution for your unique application?
 Our experts can provide answers!